ryanberckmans/already-seen/README.md

-# **"I've already seen that..."** you think to yourself, dozens or hundreds of times per day
+# **"I've already seen that..."** you think to yourself, dozens or hundreds of times per day.

 Auto-hide Reddit links after you've **seen them once**. :eyes:  (also Hacker News links)